-Sperm extraction is a small operation to remove or extract sperm from the testicles.
+Sperm extraction is a small operation to remove or extract sperm from the testicles or the epididymis, and use them to fertilize eggs.
 The operation is usually not painful and is done under local anesthesia.
 The man arrives for an appointment in the morning, and the operation takes only 5 – 10 minutes.

 When to use sperm extraction?

 Azoospermia is a condition we experience in about 10 – 15 of all men who come to Medicus for infertility.
 Sperm is not found in their sperm sample.
 When sperm is absent, the patient can choose to take a new sperm sample, and if it also shows no sperm, two explanations are likely:

 - It can be normal sperm production in the testes, but some obstruction is preventing the sperm from entering the sperm sample.
 This may come from infection or by sterilization.

 - There may be very little or no production of sperm in the testes.